richardlehane/siegfried/README.md

 Thanks Misty for the brew and ubuntu packaging

-Thanks Steffen for the FreeBSD packaging
+Thanks Steffen for the FreeBSD and Arch Linux packaging